-If a company feels its stock price is too expensive or too cheap, it can consider performing a stock split.
-There are two types of stock splits - forward and reverse.
-Forward stock splits increase the number of outstanding shares, while reverse stock splits decrease the number of outstanding shares.
+If a company thinks its stock price is too high or too low, it can consider a stock split.
+There are two types of stock splits: forward and reverse.

-Forward stock splits are pursued when a company feels its stock price is too expensive for the average investor.
-Let’s assume ABC company’s stock price has risen to $500 per share, which is relatively expensive (most stocks trade between $30 - $150).
-ABC company could consider decreasing its stock price through a forward stock split.
-This would increase the number of shares a stockholder owns, but the stock price decreases proportionately.
-Let’s work through a few examples.
+Forward stock splits are used when a company believes its stock price is too expensive for the average investor.
+Suppose ABC Company’s stock price has risen to $500 per share, which is relatively high (many stocks trade between $30-$150).
+ABC Company could lower its price per share through a forward stock split.

 A stockholder owns 100 shares of ABC Company at a current market price of $500 per share.
 How will a 4:1 forward stock split impact shareholders?